rebus-org/Aversion/README.md

 # Example

-Let's say that we have an `AssemblyInfo_Template.cs` residing in out project.
-We have changed the "Build action" of this file to from "Compile" (the default for .cs files) to "None", which means that the template is not compiled into our DLL.
+Let's say that we have an `AssemblyInfo.cs` residing in our project.
+You probably have that.

+Now we have change the "Build action" of this file from "Compile" (the default for .cs files) to "None", which means that the template is not compiled into our DLL.

+Then we change the two assembly-level attributes from the default

+    [assembly: AssemblyVersion("1.0.0.0")]
+    [assembly: AssemblyFileVersion("1.0.0.0")]

+to

+    [assembly: AssemblyVersion("$version$")]
+    [assembly: AssemblyFileVersion("$version$")]

+The `$version$` is where we would like a .NET-compatible version string to be injected.

+The you go to the command line and do something like this:

+    > aversion patch -token "$version$" -in Properties\AssemblyInfo.cs -out Properties\AssemblyInfo_Patch.cs -ver 1.4.5-alpha5

+which will replace `$token$` with `1.4.5.0` and store the output in `AssemblyInfo_Patch.cs`.
+Last thing to do is to include `AssemblyInfo_Patch.cs` into your project, so it gets compiled into the DLL instead of the original `AssemblyInfo.cs`.